connorgascoigne/Unequal-Interval-APC-Models/README.md

 - Each .R file follows a similar pattern with imported library's in the first lines followed by manually setting the working directory to a variable
 - Setting the working directory to this variable is paramount to ensuring the rest of the code can be run in a ‘press and play’ fashion
+- The working directory will change depending upon whether running off of local machine or cluster
+- Files can run on a local machine for a small number of simualtions or combination of different arguments, but we suggest using a cluster to fully run the simulation
-- Any subfolder needed for savin (data, images, outputs, etc, ...) will be created within the code
+- Any subfolder needed for saving (data, images, outputs, etc, ...) will be created within the code